zptr1/stck/IDEAS.md

 ## Better Consistency for Preprocessor Directives

+#### ❔ Partially Implemented
+- Macros are now prefixed with `%`.
+I'm a bit unsure about imports right now.

 Imports, macros and compile-time conditions are handled entirely by the preprocessor and the existance of them is unknown for the stages after, which makes them preprocessor directives.

 While compile-time conditions have a specific prefix before their keywords (`%`) so that they are different from the existing runtime conditions, imports and macros do not have that specific prefix, which makes this kinda inconsistent, and I don't like inconsistency.
 I also think that having preprocessor directives consistent makes it more convenient/clearer to the programmer.